Miretz/sinatra-health/README.md

-# Sinatra Java Healtcheck script
+# Sinatra Java Healtcheck

 This tool is ideal for DevOps teams.
-It's a small sinatra script which can be bundled into a war and then deployed on most JavaEE servers.
+It's a small sinatra app which can be bundled into a war and then deployed on most JavaEE servers.

 Modify the sinatra-health.rb